d3fc/d3fc/site/src/components/indicator/envelope.md

   // Adding candlestick to the container container.append('g')
       .datum(data)
       .call(candlestick );
 ---

-Envelope is an indicator that defines upper and lower `channel` for a given time series.
-It can be used on any value series by specifying the `midValue` function.
-The `channel` size can also be easily specified.
+Envelope is an indicator that defines upper and lower envelope for a given time series.
+It can be used on any value series by specifying the `value` function.
+The channel size can also be easily specified with `factor`.

 The example below creates a line series and an envelope indicator: